Homemade Pancake Syrup

 It’s also so easy to make with just a few basic pantry ingredients, which means you can say goodbye to buying a bottle ever again.
 Or at the very least, know you have options!

 Pure maple syrup is wonderful, but it’s also super pricey and not in everyone’s budget.
 So, if maple syrup isn’t something you normally buy, or you’ve run out, homemade pancake syrup is the best substitute and in fact, some people might say it tastes even better!

 Its cheaper ingredients and long shelf life make it easy to always have batch of pancake syrup in your fridge.
-It lasts for a while, but you’ll be totally fine with people overdoing it because it’s so easy and cheap to make.
-Unlike maple syrup where you’re making sure no one is over-pouring that bottle you paid more than you wanted to for!
+You’ll be totally fine with people overdoing it because it’s so easy and cheap to make, unlike maple syrup where you’re making sure no one is over-pouring that bottle you paid more than you wanted to for!
 Tell me I’m not the only one who has not-so-subtly urged their children to “be careful, it comes out fast!”

-Use it for drizzling it on top of your blueberry baked oatmeal, swirling in your yogurt, and pouring all over your ricotta pancakes, strawberry cream cheese French toast, and fried apples for a little something special!
+Drizzle it on top of your blueberry baked oatmeal, swirl it in your yogurt, or pour it all over your ricotta pancakes, strawberry cream cheese French toast, and fried apples for a little something special!

 What you need

 - Water – The water is used to help melt the sugars and bring them to a boil to help caramelize them.

 - Brown Sugar – Adds a darker color and a deeper flavor with a hint of molasses.